-Kim De Laforest
+Kim de Laforest

-As well as being a busy performer, Kim is also a sought-after instructor.
+As well as being a busy performer, Kim is also a sought-after instructor and adjudicator.
 She currently teaches a large studio of students in Saskatoon.
-Kim joins an international roster of instructors to teach at fiddle camps in Prince Albert, LaRonge, Moose Jaw, Tisdale, the Kenosee Lake Kitchen Party, the Tuffnell Fiddle Camp, the Frontier Fiddlers Camp ( in Manitoba ) and at the SCES Fiddle Camp ( formerly held at Emma Lake ).
+Kim joins an international roster of instructors to teach at fiddle camps in Prince Albert, LaRonge, Moose Jaw, Tisdale, Bowsman MB, at the Clear Lake Fiddle Camp ( Clear Lake, MB ), the Tuffnell Fiddle Camp, the Frontier Fiddlers Camp ( in Manitoba ) and at the Kenosee Lake Kitchen Party.
 Kim has also worked with students at orchestral workshops in Regina and Saskatoon.

 Kim is thrilled to be a part of fiddle workshops (2014-present) in Nunavut run by the Tusarnaarniq Sivamut Association (Music for the Future).